rishshah/Photo-realistic-rendering-in-AR-/README.md

 - Multiple plane selection
 - Input and render meshes
 - Load texture from png
-- Select(Snap to plane) for removal
+- Select(Snap to) plane for removal
-- Display texture and change data structures
+- Display texture
 - Translation in PAN MODE
 - Bringing input mesh to front
 - Rendering input mesh from camera
-- Plane display nicely (bounded partial)
+- Plane display nicely (bounded)

 - Resizing feature in input mesh through object file
-- Snap planes done
-- Snap mesh to plane done
+- Snap mesh to plane
-- In progress matching video to exact keyframes
+- In progress matching video to exact keyframes (Some interference and non stable mapping)
+- Produce images for webcam

 ## Plan
-- Produce images for webcam (google today)
-- Some storage of planes (Secondary)
+- Some storage of planes (later)

-### GUI Application Interface Actions Remaining
-- Getting input meshes to place on the plane
 - Render it and superimpose on the video and playback
+	- Check if their cam images are aligned with the keyframes
+	- Give user an option to align if necessary
+	- Playback using bezier curve interpolation

 #### Overview
 A GUI application for user to visualize augmented reality using script that builds ORBSLAM, processing the output for purpose of mounting a 3d surface on input 2d video for rendering synthetic meshes